Cancer in children and young people

-Children’s cancers are rare.
+Cancer in children and young people is rare.
 In the UK, only 1 in every 500 children under 15 develops a cancer.
-So about 1,700 children (up to the age of 15) in the UK are diagnosed with cancer each year.
+So about 1,600 children (up to the age of 15) in the UK are diagnosed with cancer each year.

-These cancers can be quite different from cancers affecting adults.
-They tend to occur in different parts of the body to adult cancers.
-They also look different under the microscope and respond differently to treatment.
+Children's cancers can be quite different from cancers affecting adults.
+They tend to occur in dif ferent parts of the body to adult cancers.
+They also look different under the microscope and respond dif ferently to treatment.
+In the UK, around 2,200 teenagers and young adults (15-24 years old) are diagnosed with cancer every year.

 Cure rates for children are much higher than for most adult cancers.
-On average, about 75% (more than 7 in 10) of all children can now be completely cured.
+The survival rate for children’s cancer has more than doubled since the 1960s.
+On average, 82% (over 8 in 10) of all children can now be completely cured.
 For some types of children’s cancer, the cure rate is much higher.

-We have information about the different types of children’s cancer.
+We have more information about each of these types of cancer in children.